openkfw/TruSpace/doc/installStandaloneServer.md

-# Install brainstorming summary
+# Install TruSpace on a bare server or virtual machine running Linux

-Starting from an empty Ubuntu VM, follow these steps.
+Starting from an empty Ubuntu VM, follow these detailed steps.
 In case a chapter is already done or clear to you, skip it

 ## Setup basic infrastructure

+- Setup the DNS records to reflect the domain (e.g. `EXAMPLE.COM`) together with API endpoint (e.g. `api.EXAMPLE.COM` and Open Web UI endpoint (e.g. `oi.EXAMPLE.COM`) to the respective IP address of the server

+- Open the firewall ports:

+  - 443 inbound for https communication
+  - 4001 inbound/outbound for the IPFS swarm connection
+  - 9096/9097 inbound/outbound for the IPFS cluster connection

 - Update the system